 What is an Alias warrant?

-This is a warrant where no plea has been entered.
+This is a warrant where "no plea" or "not guilty" has been entered.
 A prisoner, bail bond company, or an attorney can post a bond for this type of warrant.
 The bond assures that the prisoner will appear in court.

 What is a Capias warrant?